-Previously, we have covered the reshoring and nearshoring trends that are bringing jobs back to the U.S. and bordering countries.
+The reshoring and nearshoring trends that are bringing jobs back to the U.S. and bordering countries are hot topics these days.
 These trends are prevalent in the manufacturing production sector, as companies are finding the increasing costs of doing business abroad a deterrent to outsourcing.
-But according to the Information Services Group (ISG) , this trend is not the same for engineering services.
+But according to the Information Services Group (ISG), this trend is not the same for engineering services.

 In 2012, the total spent on engineering services stood at $930 billion, and is expected to reach $1.4 trillion by 2020 – an increase of 50 percent in less than a decade.
 The total spent on ESO, meanwhile, was $325 billion in 2012 and is estimated to be growing at three to four times the rate of total spent on engineering.